IBM-Cloud/clouddatabases-migration-examples/elasticsearch/README.md

 The example will work with an S3 compatible object storage bucket.
 IBM Cloud Object Storage or S3 will work with these examples.
 Therefore, you can choose the storage solution that works with your use case.

-## Variables used in the migration script
+## Variables used in the migration file

 #### Compose Credentials